International Headquarters: Tax benefits and BOI promotion

 The ITC has basically the same requirements and key qualifications as the IHQ.
 Out-out tradings are exempted from corporate income tax, while corporate income tax on profits from in-out transactions is reduced from 20% to 10%.
 Dividends paid by the IHQ to a group company abroad are exempted from withholding taxes.
 The personal income taxes on the income of certain expatriate employees is reduced to a flat rate of 15% for an unlimited period of time.

-Out-out trading is defined as procurement of goods outside of Thailand from a group company and sale to another group company without transporting these goods to Thailand.
+Out-out trading is defined as the procurement of goods outside of Thailand from a group company and sale to another group company without transporting these goods to Thailand.
 In-out trading means the procurement of raw materials or parts located in Thailand from a group company to manufacture or assemble outside of Thailand.

 An International Trading Center (ITC) purchases and sells goods, raw materials, and parts or provides international trading-related services to juristic persons incorporated under foreign laws.
 International trading-related services include: